Friedrich482/php-fullstack-app/README.md

 // image of vertical navbar

-1. The main title has a nice animation of cursor typing.
-It loops infinitly
+1. The main title has an animation of cursor typing.
+It loops infinitely

 // Image (or video) of the title with its animation
 3. A bouncing button that leads to the project grid
 4. Project grids : all my JS projects are displayed as a grid of card.
 More on that later.
 5. A logout button.
 It opens a dialog that ask the user to confirm the logout
 6. A "back to top" button able to scale depending of the user's screen width.

+## Profile Tab

+This tab is quite special, it will open a dialog that make a brief recap of the user current stats.
+Here are the stats shown :

+- Username
+- Number of visits : this counter will increment each time you visit the main page
+- Best Score at snake game
+- Best Score at Rock-Paper-Scissors game (shifumi)
+- And also the date

+## Log out Tab

+It behaves exactly like the logout button at the bottom of the page

+## Space Calculator 🚀

+ // Some images of the space calculator

+A calculator with a good-looking design that performs basic operations : addition, substraction, multiplication, division

+As a personal touch, I added a clock on the top of the calculator.
+// image of the clock

+If you click on it, it will change and display the date in DD/MM/YYYY format.
+Click an another time to go back to default state.

-## To do
+## Project Roadmap

 - [x] Add a forgot password 🔑
 - [x] I need two pages here :
   - [x] The first one to ask the email to the user
   - [x] The second one will be a page to say him that a mail has been sent to him and to check his mails.
 He will now fill
-  - [] two fiels and pass only if the two passwords matches.
+  - [] two fields and pass only if the two passwords matches.
 - [x] Inside the forgot password, I will ask your email address
 - [x] Then send a random number with 6 digits (so between 100000 and 999999)
 - [x] The user will enter that number and will pass only if the number matches.
 After that the number will be put to zero in the DB.